How To Assemble A Veggie Tray On A Budget

 Fill your veggie tray up with delicious and affordable vegetables like:

-- Cucumbers: Make sure to slice cucumbers thick enough.
-Also, before adding to the platter, blot with a paper towel to remove excess moisture.
+• Cucumbers: Make sure to slice cucumbers thick enough.
+English cucumbers are a great option for vegetable platters.
+Before adding cucumbers to the platter, blot with a paper towel to remove excess moisture.

-- Sugar snap peas: Sugar snap peas are a veggie platter favorite.
-They’re sweet and fun to eat.
+• Sugar snap peas: Sugar snap peas are a veggie platter favorite.
+They’re sweet, crunchy, and fun to eat.

-- In-season vegetables: Visit a farmer’s market or local grocery store to pick up in-season vegetables that are fresh and affordable.
+• In-season vegetables: Visit a farmer’s market or local grocery store to pick up in-season vegetables that are fresh and affordable.
+Or shop at a salvage grocery store to find affordable veggies at a major discount.

 Most importantly, fill your platter with a variety of colors and flavors.
 And don’t forget to add some crackers too.